facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 block processors, and only during the [`on_inline_end` event](#on_inline_end-event) will both block and inline processing be completed.

-When using `raw` mode, all text will be gathered as blocks are processed and will be fully available during the [`on_end` event](#on_end-event).
-Content in a `raw` block should be indented to avoid the HTML parser and will be dedented (no more than the current Markdown tab length) in the final result.
-Content will stored as a Python Markdown [`AtomicString`][atomic].
+When using `raw` mode, all text will be accumulated and fully available during the [`on_end` event](#on_end-event).
+Content is accessible under the element returned by the [`on_add` event](#on_add-event) and can be accessed via `element.text`.
+Text content is stored as a Python Markdown [`AtomicString`][atomic].
+If desired, the content can be stored in the [HTML stash][stash] during the [`on_add` event](#on_add-event)to ensure it makes it through any and all Treeprocessors after inline handling.
+Additionally, when storing in the stash, the developer can HTML escape the content to have the text present as literal or store without HTML escaping to present as an altered HTML content.

+A `raw` block expects the content to be an indented code block as this is necessary to avoid some Python Markdown's internal HTML parser.
+Content will not have the extra indentation in the final output.

 It should be noted that `raw` mode cannot prevent transformations that are applied during Python Markdown's preprocessor steps.
 Blocks will attempt to revert any placeholders within the content that are currently found in the HTML stash.